openmainframeproject/tac/process/project_stages.md

 # Annual Review

-The TSC may undertake periodic reviews of all projects (i.e., annual).
+The TAC may undertake periodic reviews of all projects (i.e., annual).
 Such review will include an assessment as to whether each Incubation stage project is making adequate progress towards the Active stage.